ronnyhaase/angular-apikeys/README.md

 Things like read-only, more strict key/value validation or other crazy ideas may be added later, if necessary.

 ## Contributing
 Please create an issue.
-If you add a pull request, try to respect my code style and assure the tests do pass, and extend them if necessary!
+If you add a pull request, try to respect my code style, check for JSHint and assure the unit tests do pass, and extend them if necessary!